emaillenin/commentator/README.md

 To start the bot,

-1. Copy `twitter4j.properties.sample` into `twitter4j.properties` and update your Twitter OAuth keys.
+1. Modify `application.conf` to include your Twitter OAuth keys.
+Add/Remove Commentators as you wish in the config.
 2. "sbt run"